-As is shown in Table 1, the first nine (9) zones in the Pietermaritzburg Scheme require applicants to apply for "Municipal Consent" to operate Boarding Houses.
 Municipal planning officials and the interested and affected public can check the applications for compliance with the Boarding House Policy and Scheme regulations and recommend approval if it is compliant or recommend that the application be turned down if it is not compliant.
 Interested and affected parties can also object to the application based on amenity, procedural, substantive, norms, or standards flaws within the application.
 In addition the Municipal Consent accorded can be withdrawn if the Policy and scheme regulations are not adhered to.
 "Municipal Consent" should only be granted if the development intensity of an area and the character of the area are not adversely affected by the establishment of Boarding Houses.
-Such applications rely on the Town Planning Scheme, Policy intent and the discretionary planning skills of the planning officials and the Planning Tribunals considering objections to applications lodged that deviate from the intent of the "Special Residential Zone".
-Consequently, one of the intentions of this Boarding House Policy is to support of the overall intent of the Municipal Consent process particularly in the "Spacial Residential Zones" of the City that are experiencing a crisis in accommodation, largely but not exclusively, for tertiary students and working people seeking residence in the City.
+Such applications rely on the Town Planning Scheme, Policy intent and the discretionary planning skills of the planning officials and the Planning Tribunals considering objections to applications lodged that deviate from the intent ofeach of the zones listed in Table 1.
+Consequently, one of the intentions of this Boarding House Policy is to support of the overall intent of the Municipal Consent process particularly in the "Special Residential Zones" of the City that are experiencing a crisis in accommodation, largely but not exclusively, for tertiary students and working people seeking residence in the City.

-Similarly, in a "Light Industrial Zone" where Municipal Consent is accorded to Boarding House usage, the primary character of Light Industry Zone must be adhered to and the Zone cannot become dominated by the secondary usage of Boarding Houses.
+Similarly, in any other zone, listed in Table 2, where Municipal Consent is accorded to Boarding House usage, the primary character of said zone must be adhered to and the Zone cannot become dominated by the secondary usage of Boarding Houses.

-TABLE NO 1: PIETERMARITZBURG TOWN PLANNING SCHEME ZONES THAT ALLOW BOARDING HOUSE DEVELOPMENT BY MUNICIPAL CONSENT & FREE ENTRY USAGE Town Scheme Zones Kind of Application Boarding house policy Compliance Criteria 1 Special Residential Municipal Consent Application based on Scheme Clauses and Policy 2 Intermediate residential Municipal Consent Application based on Scheme Clauses and Policy 3 Limited business Municipal Consent Application based on Scheme Clauses and Policy 4 General Municipal Consent Application based on Scheme Clauses and Policy 5 Light, & General Industrial Municipal Consent Application based on Scheme Clauses and Policy 6 Institutional Municipal Consent Application based on Scheme Clauses and Policy 7 Public worship Municipal Consent Application based on Scheme Clauses and Policy 8 Transitional Zone 1 Municipal Consent Application based on Scheme Clauses and Policy 9 Special Areas 19, 32, 41, 42 Municipal Consent Application based on Scheme Clauses and Policy 10 Special Area 25 Permissible Site Development Plan, Building Plan & Policy 11 Office & Transitional Office Permissible Site Development Plan & Building Plan: Policy 12 General Residential Permissible Site Development Plan & Building Plan: Policy
+Town Scheme Zones Kind of Application Boarding house policy Compliance Criteria 1 Special Residential 1 Municipal Consent Application based on Scheme Clauses and Policy 2 Special Residential 1A Municipal Consent Application based on Scheme Clauses and Policy 3 Special Residential 2, Municipal Consent Application based on Scheme Clauses and Policy 4 Special Residential 2 A Municipal Consent Application based on Scheme Clauses and Policy 5 Special Residential 3 Municipal Consent Application based on Scheme Clauses and Policy 6 Special Residential 3A Municipal Consent Application based on Scheme Clauses and Policy 7 Special Residential 4 Municipal Consent Application based on Scheme Clauses and Policy 8 Special Residential 5 Municipal Consent Application based on Scheme Clauses and Policy 9 Intermediate residential Municipal Consent Application based on Scheme Clauses and Policy 10 Mixed Use 1 Municipal Consent Application based on Scheme Clauses and Policy 11 Light Industry Municipal Consent Application based on Scheme Clauses and Policy 12 General Industry 13 Institutional Municipal Consent Application based on Scheme Clauses and Policy 14 Worship Municipal Consent Application based on Scheme Clauses and Policy